Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Magnetic ordering

 \subsection{Coexistence of superconducting and magnetic order parameters}

-If superconductivity and magnetic order coexist for zero applied field and the two order parameters do not belong to the same irrep, then a secondary superconducting order parameter is induced.
+If superconductivity and magnetic order coexist for zero applied field and the two OPs do not belong to the same irrep, then a secondary superconducting OP is induced.
 In the language of Landau theory, there are allowed trilinear terms of the form~\cite{szabo_superconductivity-induced_2024}

 where $M$ is the magnetic OP, $\Delta_1$ and $\Delta_2$ are superconducting OPs, and the term must have $A_{1g+}$, i.e., full, symmetry.
+The trilinear term is reminiscent of a so-called Lifshitz invariant \cite{SSY17}.
 We denote the irreps of the three OPs by $\Gamma_M$, $\Gamma_1$, and $\Gamma_2$.
-Since the likely primary superconducting OP and the magnetic OP were found to belong to one-dimensional irreps we restrict ourselves to this situation.
+Since the likely primary superconducting OP and the magnetic OP were found to belong to one-dimensional irreps, we restrict ourselves to this situation.
 It is then easy to see that the irrep of the induced OP is also one dimensional.
 Any symmetry-allowed term must then satisfy